NAHJ's Adelante Leadership Academy

 - Technology and AI in Leadership

-- Holistic Integration and Future Planning
+- Future Planning

 The skills and assets you’ll be developing include technology proficiency, cultural competence, personal growth and networking, mentorship and peer feedback, visibility and recognition, and advocacy and change.

-Yes, your mentor will help you refine and develop your project idea.
-A wide range of topics are possible; you’ll be able to focus on one that is relevant to you, such as an opportunity you’ve identified either inside or outside of your organization.
-At the conclusion of the six months, you’ll present your project at the NAHJ Conference.
+At the conclusion of the fellowship, you’ll present your project findings and recommendations at the NAHJ Conference.
 The project is more than a requirement; it’s a testament to your capacity to innovate and guide others, and an opportunity to showcase your leadership potential and vision.

 - Leadership Experience: What managerial and/or leadership experiences make you a strong candidate for this program?